HenriquesLab/DL4MicEverywhere/docs/GUI_USER_GUIDE.md

 # Connect to remote workstations via SSH

-You can use the GUI with remote workstations when a SSH connection is established.
+You can use the GUI with remote workstations when an SSH connection is established.

 **iOS / Mac**
 If you are using an iOS system to connect via SSH, you need to install [Xquartz](https://www.xquartz.org/).
 You can easily do this using the following command in the terminal: